SACEMA/R_est_sa/README.md

 - Data files should be put into a folder named 'data'.

+- the R code provided runs out the box using the .RDS data files; .csv files are also provided

 ### Using make:
 - run 'make setup' to set up directory structure
 - run 'make' to generate R estimates and plots with 7-day sliding windows